Plumbing contractors in

 Licensing Requirements

-Maryland requires Master Plumber license through Department of Labor.
-Must complete 4-year apprenticeship or equivalent experience, pass written examination, maintain continuing education requirements.
-License renewal every 2 years with 16 hours continuing education.
+MD requires Master Plumber license through Department of Labor.
+Must complete 4-year apprenticeship or equivalent experience, pass state exam covering Maryland Plumbing Code and IRC.
+Renewal every 2 years with 16 hours continuing education.
+Journeyman license available as intermediate step requiring 2-year apprenticeship minimum.

 Permit Requirements

 Frederick County requires permits for water heater replacement, new fixtures, gas line work, and sewer connections.
-Permits range from $45-$150 depending on scope.
-Online applications available through Frederick County Division of Permits and Inspections.
+Permit fees range $50-200.
+Simple repairs under $500 typically exempt.

 Inspection Schedule